This post may contain affiliate links. Please read my disclosure policy.

-- Heat butter in a large skillet over medium heat and add the onions, celery, carrots and potatoes and sauté for 5 minutes or until the vegetables are tender-crisp and slightly browned.
-Sprinkle the flour over all, stir and cook for another 4 minutes.
-Slowly stir in the broth and wine and cook until the mixture boils and thickens.
+- Heat butter in a large skillet over medium heat, then add onions, celery, carrots and potatoes.
+Sauté for 5 minutes, or until the vegetables are tender-crisp and slightly browned.
+Sprinkle flour over vegetables, stir and cook for another 4 minutes.
+Slowly whisk in the stock and wine, cooking until the mixture bubbles and thickens.

-- Stir in the mustard, thyme, sage, white pepper, cubed turkey, frozen peas and parsley.
+- Stir in mustard, thyme, sage, white pepper, turkey, peas and parsley.

-- Spoon the chicken vegetable mixture into the casserole dish with the baked crust.
-Top with other puff pastry sheet or strips (See Note 1) Place the casserole onto a baking sheet and bake for 30-35 minutes or until the filling is hot and bubbling and the pastry is golden brown.
+- Spoon the chicken vegetable mixture into the the baked bottom crust.
+Top with remaining puff pastry sheet, or cut into strips to create lattice crust (See Note 2) Place the turkey casserole onto a baking sheet and bake for 30-35 minutes or until the filling is hot and bubbling and the pastry is golden brown.

 - If substitute is needed for wine, use chicken stock.